-The control system for this model is an electronic system which includes a gas control valve, pilot, thermocouple, ignitor and electronic ignition module.
+The control system for this model includes a pilot, electronic module, spark ignitor and thermocouple.
+It consists of a 6V gas control valve/variable regulator and an remote control.
 The controls are located in the lower compartment behind the lower door, and access is gained by lifting the door up.
 See Figure 1.

-WARNING: DO NOT CONNECT 240 VAC TO THE GAS CONTROL VALVE OR CONTROL WIRING SYSTEM OF THIS UNIT.
+WARNING: DO NOT CONNECT 240 VAC TO THE GAS CONTROL VALVE OR CON-TROL WIRING SYSTEM OF THIS UNIT.

-When lit for the first time, the appliance will emit a slight odor for an hour or two.
-This is due to paint and lubricants used in the manufacturing process.
-Additionally, for the first few minutes after each lighting, vapor may condense and fog the glass and the flames may be blue.
+When lit for the first time, the appliance will emit a slight odor for an hour or two, due to paint and lubricants used in the manufacturing process.
+For the first few minutes after each lighting, vapor may condense and fog the glass and the flames may be blue.
 After a few minutes this moisture will disappear and within 15-30 minutes the flames should become yellow.